jgeumlek/MoltenGamepad/documentation/profiles.md

 Naturally every input source carries its own profile, where the profile has the same name as the device.

 Each driver also carries a profile.
-This profile is inherited by all the devices arising from that driver, and changes to the driver profile are propagated to its connected devices.
+This profile is inherited by all the devices arising from that driver.
+Changes to the driver profile are propagated to the relevant devices.
 The driver profile is very useful for setting up devices that haven't been connected yet.
-Remember that driver-level options are stored elsewhere; the driver profile is specifically for device-level information!
+Remember that driver-level options are stored in a profile; the driver profile is specifically for device-level information!

 There is also a special profile, "gamepad", that acts like a root profile.
 Drivers can optionally subscribe to the gamepad profile.
 Thus changes to the gamepad profile can propagate to all gamepad devices in MoltenGamepad, even though they may belong to different drivers.